resibots/dynamixel_control_hw/README.md

 ## Installation and usage
 `dynamixel_control_hw` depends on the [libdynamixel][] library.
 Please install it, it's light and quick.

-Then, you'll need to store the installation path of libdynamixel in the `RESIBOTS_DIR` environment variable.
+Then, you'll need to store the installation path of libdynamixel in the `LIBDYNAMIXEL` environment variable.

 Install the ros package ros_control.
 In apt-get, it is called `ros-YourDistro-ros-control` (where *YourDistro* must be changed by the ROS distribution's name, like indigo or jade).